loader image

 Ring Dip:

-This exercise is identical to the "dip", but here the "dip" is performed on free rings instead of a fixed grip or bar, which requires more body tension and stronger intramuscular coordination.
-The exercise can also be made considerably more difficult by making small changes (see "Dip").
+This exercise is identical to the "Dip", but here the "Dip" is performed on free rings instead of on a rigid handle or bar, which requires more body tension and stronger intramuscular coordination.
+The exercise can also be made much more difficult by making small changes (see "Dip").

 Ring Row:

-You hang from the free rings, have your legs on the ground and straighten up more or less depending on your strength.
-The greater the angle between the floor and your legs, the easier it will be.
-This exercise is very good for building up strength for the pull-up.
+You hang on the free rings, have your legs on the ground and straighten up more or less depending on your strength.
+The greater the angle between the ground and the legs, the easier it becomes.
+This exercise is very good for building strength for pull-ups.

 Rope Climb:

 You have to climb up a rope attached to the ceiling.
-If it says "Legless", this means without using your legs.
-Rope climbing cost Rich Froning Jr. the title of "The Fittest on Earth" in 2010.
-He didn't have enough strength or the right technique for rope climbing and therefore gave away important points and only ended up in second place.
+If “Legless” is written, it means without the use of legs.
+Rope climbing cost Rich Froning Jr. the title of “The Fittest on Earth” in 2010.
+He didn't have enough strength and not the right technique for rope climbing and therefore gave away important points and only finished in 2nd place.

 Rope Jump: